 - Natural – as in the case of vegetable ingredients like Phytopharmaka

 - Synthetic – artificially manufactured through regulated chemical processes

-Recently, many of the raw materials previously derived from natural sources are being produced synthetically in part or even bio-technologically.
-This is so because manufacturing them artificially is economical, safer, and much quicker.
+Many of the raw materials originally obtained from natural sources have been synthetically manufactured in part or even biotechnologically recently.
+This is because it is economical, safer, and much faster to manufacture them artificially.

 Pharmaceutical raw materials are manufactured using different types of acids, alcohols, esters, phenones, pyridines, etc.

 Active Pharmaceutical Ingredients (API): Active Pharmaceutical Ingredients (API), also known as bulk active, are portions of any drug which are pharmaceutically active, and have the desired pharmacological effects on the body.

 Excipients are pharmaceutically inert substances that help in delivering the active ingredient.

 Thus, an excipient is an inactive substance formulated alongside the active ingredient (“API”) of a medication

 This relates to the drug or tablet substance.
 If it is in the shape of syrup, then the liquid used will be the excipient.

 Excipients – Purposes: